fenago/nlp-fundamentals/lab_guides/Lab_5.md

 can be done using the statistical patterns of those parts.
 LDA can be performed on any collection of things that are made up of parts, such as employees and their skills, sports teams and their individual members, and documents and their words.
-Since this chapter is about natural language processing, we are primarily interested in documents and words.
+Since this lab is about natural language processing, we are primarily interested in documents and words.

 In topic modeling, groups are unobserved.
 However, what we can observe